NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Add `deno fmt` as the default Markdown formatter.
 This will be enabled automatically if you have autoformatting enabled, but can be disabled manually if you choose to.

 - Remove vim-tidal and friends

+- Remove unmaintained Elixir language module.
+This has been long broken, and was unmaintained due to my disinterest in using Elixir.
+If you depend on Elixir language support, please create an issue.
+Do keep in mind that elixirls **does not exist in nixpkgs**.